Eye, Suffolk

-Eye (/ˈaɪ/) is a market town and civil parish in the north of the English county of Suffolk, about 4 mi south of Diss, 17.5 mi north of Ipswich and 23 mi south-west of Norwich.
-The population in the 2011 Census of 2,154 was estimated to be 2,361 in 2019.
+Eye (/ˈaɪ/) is a market town and civil parish in the Mid Suffolk district, in the north of the English county of Suffolk, about 4 mi south of Diss, 17.5 mi north of Ipswich and 23 mi south-west of Norwich.
+The population in the 2011 census of 2,154 was estimated to be 2,361 in 2019 and updated to 2,210 following the 2021 census.
 It lies close to the River Waveney, which forms the border with Norfolk, and on the River Dove.
 Eye is twinned with the town of Pouzauges in the Vendée department of France.

 Etymology

-The town of Eye derives its name from the Old English word for "island, land by water" It is thought that the first settlement on the site was almost surrounded by water and marshland formed by the Dove and its tributaries.
+The town of Eye derives its name from the Old English word for "island, land by water".
+It is thought that the first settlement on the site was almost surrounded by water and marshland formed by the Dove and its tributaries.
 The area remains prone to flooding close to the river.

 History

 There have been Palaeolithic, Mesolithic, Neolithic and Bronze Age finds in and around Eye, but the earliest evidence of settlement dates from the Roman period.
 It includes buildings and coins from about 365 CE.
 A large Anglo-Saxon cemetery with many urned cremations and some furnished inhumations, in use in the 6th century, was excavated near the Waterloo Plantation in 1818.

 In 1781 labourers unearthed a lead box by the river at Clint Farm in Eye, 3 mi south of Scole and 2 mi south–west of Hoxne.
 It contained some 600 Roman gold coins from the reigns of Valens and Valentinian I (reigned 364–375), Gratian (375–383), Theodosius I (378–395), Arcadius (395–408) and Honorius (393–423).

 Eye before the Norman Conquest was one of numerous holdings of Edric of Laxfield, a wealthy, influential Saxon, who was the third largest landholder in Suffolk.
 After the Norman Conquest, the town's regional importance was confirmed when the Honour of Eye was granted to William Malet, a Norman lord.

 In 1066–1071, Malet built a castle as his military and administrative headquarters and started a market that initiated the urbanisation of Eye.
 In 1086–1087, William's son Robert Malet, tenant-in-chief of the Honour of Eye in the hundred of Hartismere, founded Eye Priory.

 Eye began to lose its strategic importance after 1173 when the castle was attacked by Hugh Bigod, 1st Earl of Norfolk during a rebellion against Henry II, and later during the Second Barons' War of 1265, after which it never regained its former status.
 Its prison continued in use up until the early 17th century, despite a programme of demolishing most of the castle buildings in the 14th century.
 A windmill built in 1561–1562 stood on the motte until a circular mock keep was built there in 1844.